lukas-kratochvil/mafil-proband-safety-questionnaire/README.md

 Source code directories and `package.json` are mapped as volumes in the corresponding container file system.

+### Populating the database with initial data
-To populate the local database with initial data (genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.
+To populate the local database with initial data (languages, genders, native languages, handednesses and safety questions), the command below must be run inside the `server` container.
 ```
 npm run seed:local
 ```